bpfman/bpfman/docs/index.md

 bpfd is a system daemon for managing BPF programs.

-It currently a work in progress!
+It is currently a work in progress!

 ## Why bpfd?